foilen/LANSpeedTest/README.md

 To compile
 =

-cd LANSpeedTest-core

-../gradlew shadow

-The jar is in build/libs/LANSpeedTest-core-1.0-all.jar
+./build.sh

 To execute
 =

-java -jar build/libs/LANSpeedTest-core-1.0-all.jar --server
+java -jar apps/LANSpeedTest-desktop-1.0-all.jar --server

-java -jar build/libs/LANSpeedTest-core-1.0-all.jar --client
+java -jar apps/LANSpeedTest-desktop-1.0-all.jar --client